panditdhamdhere/Compose/CONTRIBUTING.md

 **⚠️ IMPORTANT**: Compose is at a very early stage and is currently only available to contributors for building the library.
 It is **NOT production ready**.

 The Solidity feature ban only applies to the library itself.
+It does not apply to tests.
 It does not apply to the users of the library -- the people who will use this library to make their diamonds.

 ***It is our job to help users do what they want to do.***